deeplearning540/deeplearning540.github.io/source/lesson04/content.rst

 Exercises
 =========

+For this lesson, please complete the following steps in order:

 1. produce a ROC curve for the classifyer you trained in `lesson03 </source/lesson03/content.rst>`_.

 2. take another NN based classifyer, e.g. `sklearn.neighbors.RadiusNeighborsClassifier` or `sklearn.neighbors.NearestCentroid` and train it

 3. make predictions on the testset with it and produce a ROC

-4. combine the 2 ROC curves and discuss
+4. combine the 2 ROC curves in a plot and discuss which classifyer is better!

 Datasets
 ========